marcocesarato/react-native-big-list/README.md

 ## 🤔 How to contribute

 Have an idea?
 Found a bug?
-Please raise to [ISSUES](https://github.com/marcocesarato/react-native-big-list/issues).
+Please raise to [ISSUES](https://github.com/marcocesarato/react-native-big-list/issues) or [PULL REQUEST](https://github.com/marcocesarato/react-native-big-list/pulls).
 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.

 <p align="center">